TSOptics/optics-docs/docs/Guides/total_partial.md

 ```

 :::tip
-On a plain javascript object if you have to use the **optional chaining operator** `?.` on the path to a property,
+On a plain JS object if you have to use the **optional chaining operator** `?.` on the path to a property,
-then using the same path on the optic will get you a partial optic (no need to use `?.` on optics though).
+then it means using the same path on the optic will get you a partial optic (no need to use `?.` on optics though).

 ```ts twoslash
 // @include: main